nimishapb2110/movie-app/README.md

 The app also has a featured page which displays two predefined movies, clicking on which the details will be displayed.

+The app can be accessed from the URL: https://movie-search-omdbapi.netlify.app/

+## Features covered

+- Search for movie by title (with a validation of minimum 3 characters)
+- Display of movies (with basic details) based on the search results from search API
+- An option to choose 'Full plot' during the search
+- Movie detail display on clicking the required movie
+- Featured page showing details of 2 predefined movies
+- 'Read more' option for plots having more than 200 characters
+- Display of Genre, Writers and Actors as list within detail view
+- Responsive design

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.